-Bridget Swanson is a fourth-year graduate student at Penn.
+Bridget Swanson is a graduate student at Penn.
 She holds a B.A. in German and English Literatures from the University of Miami, and a M.A. in Germanic Languages and Literatures from the University of Pennsylvania.
 Her research interests include film studies and foreign language pedagogy, and she is currently completing her dissertation, entitled "The 21st Century Canon Film and the Development of a Trans/National Adaptation Aesthetic."

-A dedicated teacher, Bridget received the SAS Dean's Award for Distinguished Teaching by a Graduate Student in Spring 2013.
-Her commitment to education, however, spans beyond the undergraduate classroom, as she also engages her peers in reflection on their own pedagogical methods.
-In Fall 2010 and Fall 2011 she participated in training UPenn's Foreign Language Fellows, and plans to continue facilitating Foreign Language Fellows in upcoming summers.
-As a Graduate Fellow for Teaching Excellence with the Center of Teaching and Learning during the 2013 - 2014 academic year, she will organize monthly workshops on pedagogical practices and observe and meet with graduate student teachers to foster productive conversations about their own teaching methods.
+A dedicated instructor, Bridget received the SAS Dean's Award for Distinguished Teaching by a Graduate Student in Spring 2013.
+Her commitment to education, however, spans beyond the undergraduate classroom.
+In Fall 2010, Fall 2011, and Fall 2015, she participated in UPenn's Foreign Language Fellows Training, and plans to continue facilitating Foreign Language Fellows in upcoming summers.
+As a Graduate Fellow for Teaching Excellence with the Center of Teaching and Learning during the 2013 - 2014 academic year, she organized monthly workshops on pedagogical practices and met with graduate student teachers to foster productive conversations about their own teaching methods.